traydenpoke/traydenpoke/README.md

 * 🧠 Currently learning SQL and NoSQL databases, as well as High German!

 ### Technical Skills 💻
-* 📖 I'm currently studying 2nd year BComp.
-Computing (Honours) with a focus in AI.
+* 📖 I'm currently studying 2nd year Bachelor of Computing (Honours) with a focus in Artificial Intelligence.
-* 💡 My skills include experience with Java, Python, Bash/Shell Scripting, Linux, C, C++, Git (Github), and SQL (MySQL, SQLite).
+* 💡 My skills include experience with Java, Python, Bash/Shell Scripting, Linux, C/C++, Git (Github), and SQL (MySQL, SQLite).

 ### Contact ☎
 * 📫 How to reach me: Shoot me an email at trayden.boucher03@gmail.com or contact me on Discord, traydenpoke#8425.